 If you have a reading disability, you have the right to borrow adapted course literature: for example, talking books, braille or e-text books.
 You can borrow obligatory course literature cost-free from MTM - Swedish Agency for Accessible Media.
 You need an account witih MTM to do this: see the information about Talking Books on our library's homepage.

 The library may even have books that have already been recorded; otherwise, it can take up to ten weeks to get a recorded book.
 Therefore, contact the library at an early stage in your studies to ensure you receive such a book in good time.

 Resource Room/Computer Room

 Both campuses have a computer room for students with disabilities.
 There, the computers are equipped with the programmes Stava Rex, Spell Right, Claro Read Plus and Gustavas ordböcker.
 Contact the coordinator to gain access to these resource rooms.

-If you have a hearing impairment, you can have an interpreter or somebody to help you with sign language during classtime.
-Be sure to contact the Disability Coordinator ahead of time - at the start of the course or programme if possible.
+If you have a hearing impairment, you can have an interpreter or somebody else to help you with sign language during classtime.
+Be sure to contact the disability coordinator ahead of time - at the start of the course or programme if possible.

 Other Help and Support